rosalindfranklininstitute/napari-h5/README.md

 A file reader plugin for napari

-It opens simple *.h5 files with data inside internal `/data`.
+It opens simple *.h5 files.
+Reads all Datasets inside the file and converts to a napari Image object (np.array).

+ It does not support data organised internally in "groups".
-For more complicated h5 data structures please try other plugins.
+ For these more complicated h5 data structures please try other plugins.

 ----------------------------------